Music of Perth: Popular music

 Perth maintains a thriving music scene across rock, pop, hip hop, and electronic genres.
 The city is home to internationally acclaimed acts such as Tame Impala, Troye Sivan, Eskimo Joe, Birds of Tokyo, San Cisco, Stella Donnelly, Pond, Methyl Ethel, The Waifs, and John Butler Trio.

 Notably, Perth is the birthplace of the electronic groups Pendulum and Knife Party.
 Formed in 2002, Pendulum helped popularise drum and bass and electronic rock on a global scale.
 Their debut album Hold Your Colour (2005) is regarded as one of the most successful drum and bass albums of all time.
 After relocating to the UK, founding members Rob Swire and Gareth McGrillen launched Knife Party, a side project that embraced dubstep, electro house, and bass-heavy EDM.
 Knife Party’s success solidified Perth’s contribution to global electronic music culture.

 The city’s vibrant underground scene was pivotal in supporting acts like Pendulum in their early years, particularly through events promoted on local forums such as Teknoscape, and radio support from the community station RTRFM.
 RTRFM has been instrumental in showcasing emerging and alternative talent across genres, including electronic music, often airing early tracks from local producers and DJs.

 Perth’s hip hop community includes artists like Drapht, Downsyde, and Matty B, many of whom are affiliated with the local Syllabolix crew.
 On the heavier side, the city has spawned punk and hardcore bands such as The Victims, The Scientists, Miles Away, An Evening At Elmwood and Voyager, the latter of whom represented Australia in the Eurovision Song Contest 2023.

 Classical

 Perth supports a diverse classical music ecosystem.
 The West Australian Symphony Orchestra performs at the Perth Concert Hall and throughout the state.
 Youth development is fostered by the West Australian Youth Music Association (WAYMA), which hosts multiple ensembles and choirs.

 Radio

 Perth is serviced by a variety of commercial, public, and community radio stations.
-National broadcasters include Triple J and ABC Classic FM, which frequently support emerging Australian talent.
+National broadcasters include Triple J and ABC Classic, which frequently support emerging Australian talent.
 Community stations such as RTRFM play a vital role in nurturing Perth’s diverse music scenes.
 RTRFM, a volunteer-driven station, airs specialist programs across genres—from local indie and hip hop to experimental and electronic music—and serves as a platform for independent artists and music journalism.